top of page

 A bold, creative storyteller capturing the lens of the world one vision at a time.

 He put his dream first and was yet again on the hunt for just a shot in broadcast news.
-He looked for opportunities to get his foot in the door like joining a film club and becoming a reporter for the returning school newspaper, Driftwood.
-In January 2024, itching to get a taste of a real newsroom, Freddy applied for a digital news internship at WGNO.
-He got the internship and knew God had prepared him for this moment.
-In that role, he gained valuable experience as a young journalist.
+He got his foot in the door by joining the film club and becoming a reporter for the returning school newspaper, Driftwood.
+In January 2024, he found himself itching to get a taste of a real newsroom and applied for a digital news internship at WGNO.
+He completed the internship and was able to get valuable experience searching for and reporting on stories, as well as being a featured photographer.

 Remember if he can do it, you can too!